naftaliharris/for-x-in-datasets/SPECIFICATION.md

     prediction.

 Each x is generally a vector with several or many components, called "variables", some of which might be missing.
-Each of the x's consists of the same variables.
-Each y consists of just a single variable.
+Examples of variables would be things like "height", "city", or "income".
+Each of the x's consists of the same variables, and are commonly  Each y consists of just a single variable.

 The variables that make up x are also known in different communities as "features", "covariates", or "independent variables".